beckym223/manual_work/E6_long_edited.md

 relevance."
 And let us not be afraid to ask
 -and to try to answer the really big questions.
-22 Which leads at least this observer to wonder how compatible are democracy and capitalism in an under- developed country whose aspirations are rising much  faster than its means to satisfy them.

 ### ---Economics-1976-0-15.txt---